 Minimum Length of Stay for Volunteers: 5 weeks

 Room and Board Arrangements:

-What is included: • Program costs: $4,950 for first time volunteers/ $3,950 for returners. • Accommodations in vibrant Trastevere, Rome. • Insurance, equipment, local transportation, weekday lunches, select museum fees. • 24/7 logistical support. • Apartments include: kitchen facilities, washing machines, wireless internet.
+What is included: • Program costs: $5,100. • Accommodations in downtown Rome. • Insurance, equipment, local transportation, weekday lunches, select museum fees. • 24/7 logistical support. • Apartments include: kitchen facilities, washing machines, wireless internet.
+Not included: international flights.

 207 Swallow Hall

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.